Curriculum Overview & Statement of Intent

 - How will the curriculum coincide with our school values?

-As such, we have introduced three types of knowledge organisers: a subject leader knowledge organiser, a teacher’s knowledge organiser and a child’s knowledge organiser.
+We have introduced three types of knowledge organisers: a subject leader knowledge organiser, a teacher’s knowledge organiser and a child’s knowledge organiser.

 Subject Leader Knowledge Organisers (for foundation subjects and those where we do not follow a scheme):